On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Introduction

-Informally, we split the study of bipartite \graphclass graphs of radius larger than $2$ into two broad cases: graphs with no pair of vertices that have a multiple of $p$ common neighbours, and graphs with such a pair of vertices.
-Focusing on the first case, if the graph $H$ contains a cycle of length at least $6$ we argue that the cycle provides enough structure to show hardness.
-Otherwise, the more restricted structure of $H$ renders the graph "tree-like".
-The "leafs" of $H$ are vertices $v$, such that the split of $\twoneigh{v}$ at $v$ contains at most one component adjacent to a vertex not in $\twoneigh{v}$.
-We call such a vertex a \emph{dead end} and traverse the graph $H$ along a path $P$ starting at a dead end $v$.
-The path $P$ is constructed such that it allows us to establish hardness depending only on the local properties of its endvertices, we call such a path $P$ a \emph{generalized hardness path}; an example is depicted in Figure~\ref{fig:generalized_hardness_path_intro_example}.
-The first broad case is then established by showing that $H$ contains a generalized hardness path whose endvertices are such that $P$ yields hardness.
+Informally, we split the study of bipartite \graphclass{} graphs of radius larger than $2$ into two broad cases: graphs with no pair of vertices that have a multiple of $p$ common neighbours, and graphs with such a pair of vertices.
+We recall Figure~\ref{fig:example_failure_2-neighbourhood} and the challenges imposed by subgraphs isomorphic to $K_{a, p}$ or $K_{a, p+1}$.
+The first case is dedicated to the study of only instances of $K_{a,p+1}$, and the second case adds the possibility of instances of $K_{a,p}$.
+In both cases, the challenging situations arise from closed walks and paths that yield hardness depending on the endvertices.

+We initialize with a study of closed walks, generalizing the situation of cycles frequently encountered (see~\cite{Kazeminia:19:Count_Homs_Square_Free_Mod_Prime, Focke:21:Counting_Homomorphisms_to_K_4-Minor-Free_Graphs_Mod_2}).
+A walk $W$ given by $W=(w_0, w_1, \dots, w_k)$ is square-free if, for every index $i \in \sqBrackets{k-1}$, the common neighbourhood $\neigh{w_{i-1}} \cap \neigh{w_{i+1}}$ contains only $w_i$.
+We find that a closed square-free walk in $H$ with more than $2$ different vertices is sufficient to show hardness.
+Moreover, a \emph{thick} walk is obtained from $W$ by replacing every vertex $w_i$ with $b_i$ copies, where $b_i$ is a positive integer.
+If for every index $i \in \sqBrackets{k}$, the number of copies $b_i$ is not congruent modulo $p$ to $0$ and the thick walk is closed, then we call the thick walk \emph{$p$-hard} and show that it also yields hardness.

+Focusing on the first case, we show that it suffices to study a path $P$ in $H$ constructed from concatenating instances of $K_{a,k \cdot p+1}$ with $a$ not congruent modulo $p$ to $0$.
+We call such a path $P$ a \emph{$p$-hardness path}; an example is depicted in Figure~\ref{fig:generalized_hardness_path_intro_example}.
+The path $P$ is constructed such that it allows us to establish hardness depending only on the local properties of its endvertices.
+In the case that one endvertex does not satisfy any of the properties allowing to establish hardness, we show that there exists a way to extend $P$.
+By the finiteness of $H$, we derive a closed walk or the existence of a $p$-hardness path $P$ whose endvertices are such that $P$ yields hardness.
+A closed walk constructed in this way has to be $p$-hard, which concludes the case.